 Savings Match and Down Payment Assistance program participation is tracked through spreadsheets maintained by Seattle Housing Authority staff.
 End of participation information is maintained in Seattle Housing Authority's participant databases.

-Homeownership is not tracked for households leaving subsidized housing due to the end of participation clock.
+Homeownership is not tracked for households leaving the HCV program due to the end of participation clock.